Learn what an ex parte order is, the criteria for obtaining one, and who is…

-If you are concerned about the health and welfare of a child, particularly if you are their parent, grandparent, or other member of the immediate family, you can petition the court for emergency custody.
-However, it’s important to be aware that this is considered a serious matter and one that is not granted without careful consideration from a family court judge.
+If you are concerned about the health and welfare of a child, you can petition the court for emergency custody, particularly if you are their parent, grandparent, or another member of their immediate family.
+However, it's important to be aware that filing for emergency custody of a child is a serious matter and therefore not granted without careful consideration from a family court judge.

-To help you understand the process and how to get an emergency custody order in NC, our child custody attorneys in Raleigh are sharing what you need to know.
+To help you understand the legal process and how to get an emergency custody order in NC, our child custody attorneys in Raleigh are sharing everything you need to know.

 Emergency custody means removing a child from their home and taking away a parent's right to custody, at least for a temporary period.
 This is only granted when a child is considered to be in immediate harm with a substantial risk of:

-- Physical injury, such as in a home with someone who is abusive or neglectful to the point where serious injury is possible
+- Physical injury has occurred or is suspected to occur, for instance, a child is in a home with someone who is physically abusive or neglectful to the point where serious injury is possible.

 Disagreeing with a parenting decision, not allowing visitation to an immediate family member, or similar issues are not grounds for immediate custody.